ClickCease

 3. How do I score the AUDIT?

-5. Why is documentation of AUDIT important?
+5. Why is AUDIT documentation important?

 6. How does HIPAA impact AUDIT documentation?